Brightvilla/python-p3-debugging-with-ipdb/README.md

 So what's happening?
 In our `FAILURES` section, we can see that the test is calling the `plus_two` function and passing in `3` as an argument.
-Below that we can see that the test is expecting `5` to be returned, but that `3` is being returned instead.
+Below that we can see that the test is expecting `5` to be returned, but that `3` is beingi returned instead.
 Let's take another look at the code in `ipdb_debugging.py`:

 ```py